 The Department of Environment (DoE) was seeking a firm to work on a series of municipal well rehabilitation projects, a long-term and potentially lucrative assignment.
 A geoscientist {Geoscientist 1} working at DoE suspects that ABC Geosciences will get the contract because they have the most impressive and relevant credentials of all candidates and have a reputation for excellence over many years working throughout the province.
 Geoscientist 1 has noticed that their supervisor who is also a geoscientist {Geoscientist 2}, has developed a personal relationship with WaterWorks Inc. who are also competing for the contract.
 Geoscientist 1's office is next to Geoscientist 2's, and Geoscientist 1 notices that every couple of days Geoscientist 2 receives a gift from WaterWorks Inc. (expensive wines, hockey tickets, and a nice watch).
-Despite ABC Geoscientist 2 tells Geoscientist 1 that WaterWorks Inc. will be awarded the work.
+Despite ABC Geosciences' qualifications and proposal having been rated higher than WaterWorks Inc., Geoscientist 2 tells Geoscientist 1 that WaterWorks Inc. will be awarded the work.
 Geoscientist 1 is quite certain the decision was influenced by the gifts to Geoscientist 2 and possibly to other DoE employees.
 Should Geoscientist 1 report this even though it may impact their job?